pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 such as 2001, it should return right away, with an exit code of 1, aka, an error.
 If it hangs on port 2001 as well, it might be because you have something running on port 2001 on your machine.

 `nc` has a `-w` flag, to specify a timeout, you can see all available flags with `nc -h`.
-You can experiment yourseld by running the same command, with a value for `-w`.
+You can experiment yourself by running the same command, with a value for `-w`.
 Running `nc -w 5 localhost 2000` will wait for 5 seconds and exit with a status of 0 after that.